-Sheffield Hallam’s assessment regulations create a form structure for assessment. using design principles should enable anyone to make good judgements about effective practice.
+Sheffield Hallam’s assessment regulations create a firm structure for assessment.
+Using design principles should enable anyone to make good judgements about effective practice.
 The principles used to support good assessment design adapted from REAP’s principles of good formative assessment and feedback, which in turn are based on the research on assessment (including Gibbs and Simpson, 2004; Nicol and McFarlane-Dick, 2006; Nicol and Draper, 2009).
 Used individually or collectively, the principles support the design and implementation of effective assessment strategies.
 They are also represented in the Viewpoints Project – Viewpoints Toolkit which can be used to guide design discussions with course teams.

 Assessment Design Principles